VinayakFia/Obsidian/COMP4920/Assignment 1.md

 Kant states that we must never treat humans as a mere means, but always at the same time an end.
 As O'Neil expounds, to use someone as a mere means is to involve them in a scheme of action to which they could not in principle consent (O’Neill, 1986).
 The earlier proposed scheme of lying could indeed not be consented to by the deceived party.

-Kantian ethics provides a practical framework for the modern individu
+Kantian ethics provides a practical framework for the modern individual to rationalise actions.
+Unlike utilitarianism's impractical computation of the hedonic calculus, one may reasonably form maxims, and reason the universality of each.
+Indeed for the individual

 Although Kantian ethics provides a practical framework for the individual to rationalise actions day-to-day, its subjectivity makes it unsuitable for automation.
 Unlike utilitarianism's impractical computation of the hedonic calculus, one may reasonably form maxims, and reason their universality.
 For the modern individual, employing a Kantian framework of ethics to personal decisions can be quite effective.However